 Izzy's "alien theory" just got funnier with the rise of the Ancient Aliens meme.

-The English dub cover up of Pumpkinmon and Gotsumon's death to being sent to "sent to the dungeon".
+The English dub cover up of Pumpkinmon and Gotsumon's death to being "sent to the dungeon" in the Digital World.
 In Digimon Fusion, one episode has a Pumpkinmon and Gotsumon in a dungeon in the Digital world!

 In episode 3, Tai jokes that Mimi wants to steal Gabumon's fur for a blanket.
 Several episodes later, we see he can remove his fur willingly.
 And he does use it as a blanket.